A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares problems: Background

 In all our experiments, the matrix $A$ is prescaled so that the 2-norm of each column of the scaled matrix $B=AS$ is equal to 1 (here $S$ is the diagonal matrix of scaling factors).
 Prescaling is standard within sparse direct solvers (even when using double precision arithmetic) and is also often used with iterative solvers.
 For least-squares problems, scaling corresponds to using a diagonal preconditioner.
-The study of \cite{gosc:2017} demonstrates that this can be highly effective in improving the performance of an iterative solver.
+The study \cite{gosc:2017} demonstrates that this can be highly effective in improving the performance of an iterative solver.
 Moreover, it can be beneficially combined with other preconditioners.
 When using low precision arithmetic, scaling can reduce the likelihood of overflow and to limit underflows when the matrix is ``squeezed'' into half precision (that is, converted from high to low precision) and during the subsequent computation of the preconditioner.
 Nevertheless, squeezing the scaled matrix into fp16 can lead to a loss of information.
+Higham and Pranesh~\cite{hipr:2021} multiply the scaled matrix by a scalar so that the resulting normal matrix has constant diagonal entries that do not overflow.
 For our test matrices with 2-norm scaling, underflows when converting $B$ from fp64 to fp16 only occur for problems co9, psse0 and psse1 and, in each instance, fewer than $1.0 \times 10^2$ entries are lost.

 We take the vector $b$ to be a vector of random numbers in the interval $[-1,1]$.
 This results in the system being inconsistent.
-The routine {\tt HSL\_FA14} from the HSL mathematical software library\footnote{\url{http://www.hsl.rl.ac.uk}} is used to generate $b$.
+The routine {\tt HSL\_FA14} from the HSL mathematical software library \cite{hsl:2025} is used to generate $b$.
 For a given problem, the same $b$ is used for each experiment.